sjbutler/idtk-j/README.md

 idtk-j requires Java v8 to run.
 It is straightforward to revise idtk-j to run using Java 7 if necessary.

+## Build
+A build script is available for Gradle which will download dependencies.

 ## Dependencies

 idtk-j uses SLF4J for logging.
 Incorporating SLF4J in (existing) code